axr167/interview-prep/technical-rounds/IC/01-Arrays-Strings/README.md

 - Method 1: If we use k pointers and select the min of the k pointers same as mergesort, we have a complexity of N * K
 - Method 2: To make it better we need a better function to find min.
 So use a 'K' sized heap.
 Complexity now becomes N * log(k)

+### Single Riffle Shuffle

+- Top of first deck must always have top of either left half or top of right half
+- Each iteration remove top of deck and top of either left/right half (by incrementing pointers)
+- If neither matches then return false
+- If all 3 pointers = array.length return true.

+**Bonus**

+1. This assumes shuffledDeck contains all 52 cards.
+What if we can't trust this (e.g. some cards are being secretly removed by the shuffle)?

+2. This assumes each number in shuffledDeck is unique.
+How can we adapt this to rifling arrays of random integers with potential repeats?

+3. Our solution returns true if you just cut the deck—take one half and put it on top of the other.
+While that technically meets the definition of a riffle, what if you wanted to ensure that some mixing of the two halves occurred?

+4. Our solution iterates through the decks from front to back.
+Would our algorithm work if we iterated from the back towards the front?
+Which approach is cleaner?